A Complete Guide to Visiting the City of Hanoi

 Perfum Pagoda (Huong Pagoda)

-Huong Pagoda is a cluster of temples and shrines located near Huong Son Mountain (Perfume Mountain) about 70 km (43 miles) from Hanoi.
+Huong Pagoda is a cluster of temples and shrines located near Huong Son Mountain (Perfume Mountain), about 70 km (43 miles) from Hanoi.
 Built in the late 1600s, Perfum Pagoda has long been a place of reflection, worship, and beauty for Buddhist monks and civilians alike.

 The day trip includes pickup from your hotel, a two-hour bus ride to Ben Duc harbor, and a one-hour boat ride over crystal waters before reaching the pagoda.
-You’ll spend your time exploring the main pagoda via a cable car to the top of the mountain, enjoying lunch, and visiting another large pagoda nearby.
+You will spend your time exploring the main pagoda via a cable car to the top of the mountain, enjoying lunch, and visiting another large pagoda nearby.
 After traveling back to Hanoi, you will be dropped back at your hotel.
 English-speaking tour guides are available, as are guides who speak in other languages.
 To get more information about tour prices and to book a tour, click here.

 Tam Coc Easy Cycling Tour

-Cycling through Vietnamese countryside is a wonderful way to get fresh air while seeing the landscape up close and personal.
+Cycling through the Vietnamese countryside is a wonderful way to get fresh air while seeing the landscape up close and personal.
 This day trip lets you go back to the 10th century in the Ninh Binh Province at Hoa Lu, the former citadel of Dai Viet City, a visit to the site known as “Halong Bay Inland” (Tam Coc), and more.

 The tour includes pickup from your hotel at 8am, transport to Hoa Lu, bicycles for the trip to picturesque Tam Coc, a boat tour through caves in limestone karsts, and the trip back to your hotel.
 Lunch in Tam Coc and all entrance fees are included in the tour price.